-Wake up early to enjoy the marvelous sunrise on the peak of the world.
-After breakfast, take a sightseeing bus to the Everest Base Camp which is about 8 km from Rongpuk Monastery.
-While you can also hike up if you are energetic.
-In the EBC, you can get the best Everest view.
-The peak is blessed with many extreme wonders.
-The top part of the mountain is covered with snow all the year round, when the sun shines on the mountain, the peak is like white pyramid.
+Wake up early to enjoy the marvelous sunrise on the highest peak of the world.
+You will see the top part of Mount Everest is covered by snow and ice all the year round.
+When the sun shines on the mountain, the peak is like a giant golden pyramid.
 More often, the thick freely moves clouds and fogs, seems as if a flag with the mast of the peak was swinging, will shroud the peak.
 This peculiar phenomenon of Mt.
 Everest is known as “Flag Cloud”.
 An additional wonder generated here are the bright glaciers, where ices are formed into various shapes like bridges, pagodas and others.

-Lastly, go down from EBC back to Rongpuk Monastery area, and drive about 8 hours to Gyirong Town for accommodation.
+Till now your Mount Everest adventure is about to end.
+The rest of today is to drive to Gyirong Town.
 The views along the road are stupendous.
 In clear days, you can see the clear face of Shishapangma Peak and enjoy the beautiful view of Pekutso Lake.

-After breakfast, drive about 40 minutes from your hotel to Gyirong Port.
+After breakfast, drive about 40 minutes from your hotel to Gyirong Port at the border.
 You are kindly required to walk on your own to cross the border bridge, then check in Nepal Custom, and transfer to Kathmandu or other destinations in Nepal.
 Our service end.